 When we spoke to young people, most framed their financial lives around payday - so it made sense to do the same in the app.

-Having completed an intensive strategic design process together, the Yolt team began development of the app, which is now in Beta.
+Having completed an intensive strategic design process together, the Yolt team began development of the app, which is now live in multiple countries worldwide.
 Under-the-hood, Yolt connects all of a customer’s financial products, so there is one view of your financial health.
 It’s one of the first examples of a European bank providing a platform for customers to manage money held by competitors.

 Yolt uses intelligent models to not only establish key dates like payday, but to pre-empt upcoming direct debits to avoid things like rent money accidentally becoming beer money.